Pieri-type multiplication formula for quantum Grothendieck polynomials: Abstract

 \section{Abstract}

 The purpose of this paper is to prove a Pieri-type multiplication formula for quantum Grothendieck polynomials, which was conjectured by Lenart-Maeno.
-This formula would enable us to compute explicitly the quantum product of two arbitrary (opposite) Schubert classes in $QK(Fl_{n})$ on the basis of the fact that the quantum Grothendieck polynomials represent the corresponding (opposite) Schubert classes in the (small) quantum $K$-theory $QK(Fl_{n})$ of the full flag manifold $Fl_{n}$ of type $A_{n-1}$.
+This formula would enable us to compute explicitly the quantum product of two arbitrary (opposite) Schubert classes in the (small) quantum $K$-theory ring $QK(Fl_{n})$ of the (full) flag manifold $Fl_{n}$ of type $A_{n-1}$ on the basis of the fact that quantum Grothendieck polynomials represent (opposite) Schubert classes in $QK(Fl_{n})$.